 Tennis elbow is a condition that causes pain on the outer part of your elbow.
 This is as a result of injury to the tendons that join the elbow with the forearm muscles and the humerus bone.

 If you develop tennis elbow in the course of your duties you are not to blame, your employer has to take the responsibility.
-Contacting injury solicitor Hengoed from Accident Advice Helpline will be the first thing you should do.
-Get on their website and call the free numbers.
+Contacting injury solicitor in Hengoed from Accident Advice Helpline will be the first thing you should do.

 The cases that injury solicitors in Hengoed deal with…

 Some people especially those who are in their middle age, have a tendency to develop tennis elbow when they have forceful exertion or pull.
 Although there may not be inflammation, the tendon that connects the elbow and forearm muscles may develop tears that may result to a tennis elbow condition.

 Untreated cases of tennis elbow may lead to chronic pain.
 This may be non-reversible although most conditions are reversible after treatment.

 When you get in touch with Accident Advice Helpline, the injury solicitor in Hengoed who handles your claim will seek compensation for: